Takumi Minamino: Red Bull Salzburg

-In the 2015–16 season, Minamino made a good start to the season when he scored his first goal of the season, in a 7–0 win over Deutschlandsberger SC in the first round of the Austrian Cup.
-He then scored five goals throughout August, starting with a brace against SV Ried, Dinamo Minsk in the UEFA Europa League campaign and Sturm Graz.
-In a 4–2 win over SV Grödig on 12 September 2015, Minamino scored a brace before setting up the club's fourth goal of the game.
-He then scored two goals in two matches between 4 October 2015 and 17 October 2015 against Rapid Wien and FC Admira Wacker Mödling.
-However, Minamino suffered a goal drought for the next four months and it was finally ended on 28 February 2016 when he scored in a 4–1 win over Austria Wien.
-He later scored two more goals later in the 2015–16 season.
-Minamino then helped the side win the league for the second consecutive time in his Red Bull Salzburg career.
-Twelve days later after helping the side win the league, he came on as a substitute in the second half in the final of the Austrian Cup.
-At the end of the 2015–16 season, Minamino went on to make 40 appearances and scoring 13 times in all competitions.
+In the 2015–16 season, Minamino made a good start to the season when he scored his first goal of the season in a 7–0 win over Deutschlandsberger SC in the first round of the Austrian Cup.
+He then scored five goals throughout August, starting with a brace against SV Ried, and against Dinamo Minsk in the UEFA Europa League campaign as well as Sturm Graz.
+In a 4–2 win over SV Grödig on September 12, 2015, Minamino scored a brace before setting up the club's fourth goal of the game.
+He then scored two goals in two matches between October 4 and 17, against Rapid Wien and FC Admira Wacker Mödling.
+However, Minamino suffered a goal drought for the next four months which ended on February 28, 2016, when he scored in a 4–1 win over Austria Wien.
+He later scored two more goals in the 2015–16 season.
+Minamino then helped the side win the league for the second consecutive time in his Salzburg career.
+Twelve days after helping the side win the league, he came on as a substitute in the second half in the final of the Austrian Cup.
+At the end of the 2015–16 season, Minamino went on to make 40 appearances and scored 13 times in all competitions.

 At the start of the 2016–17 season, Minamino scored his first goal of the season, in a 3–1 win over Vorwärts Steyr in the first round of the Austrian Cup.
-After being away from the FC Red Bull Salzburg, due to international commitment, he scored on his return on 20 August 2016, in a 3–1 win over SV Mattersburg.
-Two weeks later on 11 September 2016, Minamino scored a brace, in a 4–0 win over FC Admira Wacker Mödling.
-He later scored three more goals, including another brace against Wolfsberger AC on 17 December 2016.
-Two months later on 19 February 2017, Minamino scored the first hat-trick of his Red Bull Salzburg career, in a 6–1 win over SV Ried.
-He played a huge role when he scored twice in a 5–0 win over FC Admira Wacker Mödling to reach the final of the Austrian Cup.
-Throughout the 2016–17 season, Minamino was featured in and out of the starting line-up, as he was mostly placed on the substitute bench.
-Despite this, he helped the side win both Austrian Cup and the league for the third consecutive time in his Red Bull Salzburg career.
-At the end of the 2016–17 season, Minamino went on to make 31 appearances and score 14 times in all competitions.
+After being away from the club, due to international commitments, he scored on his return on August 20, 2016, in a 3–1 win over SV Mattersburg.
+Two weeks later, Minamino scored a brace, in a 4–0 win over Admira Wacker Mödling.
+He later scored three more goals, including another brace against Wolfsberger AC on December 17, 2016.
+Two months later, Minamino scored the first hat-trick of his Salzburg career, in a 6–1 win over SV Ried.
+He played an important role in scoring twice in a 5–0 win over Admira Wacker Mödling to reach the final of the Austrian Cup.
+Throughout the 2016–17 season, Minamino was featured in and out of the starting line-up, as he was mostly placed on the bench as a substitute.
+Despite this, he helped the side win both Austrian Cup and the league for the third consecutive time in his Salzburg career.
+At the end of the 2016–17 season, Minamino went on to make 31 appearances and scored 14 times in all competitions.
 During the season, he began to play in the striker position.